 - Trucking accident

 A Westbury wrongful death attorney can answer any questions you have about these and other incidents that may warrant a lawsuit.
-At Levine And Wiss, PLLC, our lawyers can evaluate your case and help you determine if now is the time to file a lawsuit.
+At Levine And Wiss, our lawyers can evaluate your case and help you determine if now is the time to file a lawsuit.
 For more information, reach out to us.

-Who Is Responsible for a Wrongful Death
+(888) 468-4878Who is Responsible for a Wrongful Death?

 One or more parties may be responsible for the death of your family member.
 Your lawyer can review the facts of your case and determine who is liable.
-Parties that may be at fault for a wrongful death include:

 - Business operators